William Dennis: World War I, two fires and the Halifax Explosion

-Other Historical Figures
+Other historical figures

 William's wife Agnes was instrumental in establishing the Victoria Order of Nurses to provide home-based care to those in need.

-His daughter Clara produced a series of travel books on Nova Scotia illustrated with her own photographs in the 1930's.
+His daughter Clara produced a series of travel books on Nova Scotia illustrated with her own photographs in the 1930s.
 Many of her photographs can be seen in a collection, Clara Dennis Tours Nova Scotia at the Nova Scotia Archives.

 His nephew William Henry Dennis also served in the Canadian senate.